StoneCypher/fsl/draft tutorial.md

 <br/><br/>
 ### Making machines manageable: annotations

+That was a little heavy.
+Let's finish this machine off then have some fun doing other things.

 Let's add some annotations, to make this more tractable as a piece of source: `machine_name`, `machine_version`, `machine_reference`, `machine_origin`, `machine_author`, and `machine_license`.